 Lupin Seed (Green Manure)

-Green manure helps to control weeds in otherwise 'empty' garden beds, preventing soil erosion and helping to prevent nutrients leaching.
-It also adds nutrients like nitrogen etc to the soil.
+Green manure helps to control weeds in otherwise 'empty' garden beds, preventing soil erosion and helping to prevent nutrients from leaching.
+It also adds nutrients like nitrogen, etc, to the soil.

-Many species are suitable for use as green manure; usually, things that provide lots of fast-growing leafy material, and plants that are nitrogen-fixing are also highly beneficial.
+Many species are suitable for use as green manure; typically, these are plants that provide abundant, fast-growing leafy material and are also nitrogen-fixing, which are highly beneficial.

-The crop is grown until they begin to flower (you don't want to create weeds by letting seeds mature) and slashed.
-They are allowed to rot down and feed the soil before planting a 'real' crop.
+The crop is grown until it begins to flower (you don't want to create weeds by letting seeds mature) and then slashed.
+They are allowed to decompose and enrich the soil before planting a 'real' crop.

 Green manure crops have quite a few benefits:

-• Stabilize the soil.
+• Stabilise the soil.
 Winter rains won't wash out the garden beds.

-• Capture the nutrients which the rains would wash out otherwise.
+• Capture the nutrients that the rain would otherwise wash out.

-• Add organic matter to the soil when they are dug under in spring before planting and they add fertility to the soil.
+• Add organic matter to the soil when it is dug under in spring before planting, which adds fertility to the soil.

-• Lupins, peas and tic beans are nitrogen fixers.
-They enrich the soil with nitrogen which fertilizes subsequent crops.
+• Lupins, peas, and tic beans are nitrogen-fixing plants.
+They enrich the soil with nitrogen, which fertilises subsequent crops.

-• Keep the moisture in the soil and this can reduce the need for irrigation in subsequent crops.
+• Help keep the moisture in the soil, and this can reduce the need for irrigation in subsequent crops.

 • Reduce water evaporation & drainage.